-Harry thinking about his parents never hugging him like that when Molly hugged him.
+- Harry thinking about his relatives never hugging him, like a mother would, when Molly hugged him.
 Not to mention that all the while, Harry was fighting back tears over Cedric's death.

 "And now another head was emerging from the tip of Voldemort's wand... and Harry knew when he saw it who it would be... knew, because the woman was the one he'd thought of more than any other tonight..."

 - Cedric's death is so tragic because not only was he the epitome of a Nice Guy, but because he died for being in the wrong place at the wrong time.